c4pt000/Aqua-Term/README.md

 # *** NOT RESPONSIBLE FOR ANY FILE SYSTEM DAMAGE FROM USING THIS MOD + THEME, NOT RESPONSIBLE IF YOUR BOSS FIRES YOU FOR RUNNING THIS WHILE YOU WORK, OR ANY PSYCHOLOGIST OR PSYCHIATRIST BILLS OR ANY OTHER HAZARDS YOU MIGHT INCUR

+issues with delete after running .bashrc with "source /root/.bashrc" seems as though when deleteing folders with a trailing / , the rm experiences an inconsistency, e.g. cp dir dir.edit rm -r dir.edit/       << error like this

+cp dir dir.edit
+rm -r dir.edit       << folder will delete on a 0 exit no error

 # Aqua-Term
 cool-retro-terminal theme and other themed files, including linux secure delete and coreutils patch
 # requires cool-retro-term and standard build utilities for C